-Full-time students in a diploma or certificate program longer than 6 months who hold a valid study permit with the condition "may accept employment on- or off-campus" printed on it may work off-campus up to 20 hours a week during a regular academic session and full-time during regularly scheduled breaks.
-Some students may be eligible to work full-time during a regular academic session from November 15, 2022, to December 31, 2023.
-Please check your eligibility with NorQuest International.
+Full-time students in a diploma or certificate program longer than 6 months who hold a valid study permit with the condition "may accept employment on- or off-campus" printed on it may work off-campus up to 24 hours in each week during a regular academic session and full-time during regularly scheduled breaks.

 To be eligible to work while in Canada on a study permit, international students must continue to be enrolled full-time (or part-time in the final academic term).
-If enrolled full-time in the preceding and succeeding terms, students are eligible to work full-time (unlimited hours) during an institution's scheduled break (e.g. reading week, Christmas break or over the summer, if it's a scheduled break in your program).
+If enrolled full-time in the preceding and succeeding terms, students are eligible to work full-time (unlimited hours) during an institution's scheduled break (e.g. reading week/interim break, Christmas break, or over the summer, if it's a scheduled break in your program).
+A break must be at least 7 days (one full week) to be eligible to work full-time.